SymboLinker/AwaitMultiple/README.md

 > One or more errors occurred.
 (First exception message.)
 (Second exception message.)

 Use the property `aggregateException.InnerExceptions` for more details like `StackTrace`s etc.

+Why is `Task.Run` needed?
+Because `async` functions don't return a task until the first `await` keyword.
+If an exception occurs before that, then that function throws even before it passes an argument into `Tasks`.

 ## Configuring awaits